cine-io/cineio-ruby/README.md

 #### Projects

-To get data about your project:
+To get data about your projects:

 ```ruby
 project = client.projects.index